My Answer to the $64,000 Question: "Are You Safe?"

 “And the ferry’s shut down.
 Too much silt has accumulated on the river bed.
 The ferry stopped operating three years ago.”

 We powwowed.
-Cursed the guidebooks and apps and word-of-mouth, all of which failed to alert us to a shutdown of three-years’ duration; cursed the warped method-of-persuasion that involved grabbing strange women on a street and trying to drag them toward the help they didn’t know they needed [ii]; cursed the fact that we have been so well trained by the American male to mistrust men’s motives that even in the face of common sense (the whole town and the secretary answering phones at the ferry office could not possibly all be colluding in an impromptu scheme to murder us that afternoon) we still had a hard time reimagining the local boat as something other than a watery grave.
+Cursed the guidebooks and apps and word-of-mouth, all of which failed to alert us to a shutdown of three-years’ duration; cursed the warped method-of-persuasion that involved grabbing strange women on a street and trying to drag them toward the help they didn’t know they needed [i]; cursed the fact that we have been so well trained by the American male to mistrust men’s motives that even in the face of common sense (the whole town and the secretary answering phones at the ferry office could not possibly all be colluding in an impromptu scheme to murder us that afternoon) we still had a hard time reimagining the local boat as something other than a watery grave.

 Long story (not short but) shorter, we walked to the boat.
-Where sat three Scandinavian women who had trusted the local men intrinsically and boarded immediately when told of the shortcut [iii].
+Where sat three Scandinavian women who had trusted the local men intrinsically and boarded immediately when told of the shortcut [ii].
 Everyone had been waiting, passage postponed, while the friend of the motorboat skipper set off in search of the five American women who had disappeared into the town against all advice.
 The local men didn’t want us to be left behind.
 They wanted to make sure we got across the river safely.

 I want to model my future self on those Scandinavian women: discerning, perceptive, possessed of an open heart and mind that sees clearly, not through a dark and hazy scrim of fear.
 I want to be wisely wary (no overnighting alone in a passageway in the Great Pyramid in Egypt for me) while actively choosing to let go of a lifelong acculturated belief in my own insecurity.
 I want to give faith a fighting chance; I want to assess risk not merely by counting potential calamities but by weighing the positive possibilities as well.
 I realize that nothing will guarantee my safety, but I also know that nothing will guarantee my unhappiness faster than chasing safety as if it were my life’s only goal.
 I think this is how I might heed my history without allowing it to dictate my future.
 I believe this is how I might write new stories of me, and of the world – as I long to do – in which men who grab my arm may be ungraceful and inept but may not be monsters; in which men might ferry me across otherwise impassable waters out of kindness, not nefariousness.